enotspe/fortinet-2-elasticsearch/README.md

 So dont expect to have all fields translated to ECS, just Fortigate has 500+ unique fields and ECS is just reaching 400, do the math!!!

 **Translations Sheets**
+We have got Log reference guides and turn them into sheets so we can process the data.
+We need to consolidate fields, verify fields mapping(data type), look for filed that overlap with ECS fields, tranlate fields to ECS, and make mapping and pipelines configs.
 All the Fortinet to ECS fields translation will be managed by product on a Google sheet.

 ### Fortigate